 Could it be because I haven’t told anyone about it on social media?
 Or, for that matter, about the existence of ScaleQuail?

-It may be my biggest failing as an entrepreneur that I just make things and don't tell anyone.
-But today I'm going to explore why, and either find convenient psychological work-arounds, or consciously eradicate those aspects of my personality.
+It may be my biggest failing as an entrepreneur that I only post about my new stuff once or twice before moving onto the next thing.
+But today I’m going to explore why, and either find convenient psychological workarounds, or consciously eradicate those aspects of my personality.
+(If you’ve never had to do that, you may not be ready for the world of business.)

-Strategic de-personalization is a technique I've applied before, but I can't recommend it.
-Blocking out memories and emotions temporarily just so I can promote my books as if they're somebody else's is a slippery slope.
-We've all known business leaders who've chosen this route, and their cold eyes stay with us long after the meeting is over.
+Strategic de-personalization is a technique I’ve applied before, but I can’t recommend it.
+Blocking out memories and emotions just to sell products online is a slippery slope.
+We’ve all known business leaders who’ve chosen this route, and their cold eyes stay with us long after the meeting is over.

-Of course there's software that does this.
-HootSuite is bird-driven, like ScaleQuail, so it's the natural choice.
-Signed up for a 30-day trial and I'm off and running.
+Of course there’s software that does this.
+HootSuite is bird-driven, like ScaleQuail, so it’s the natural choice.
+With a 30-day trial, I’m off and running.
+Or, maybe I should say, flying.

-There's really no excuse for me not to blast you all on Twitter now — unless, of course, I forget about it.
+There’s really no excuse for me not to do Twitter campaigns now — unless, of course, I forget to do one.

 This is why I need a general business dashboard, something to keep every active tendril top-of-mind.
 I would rather do anything but advertise, and there’s plenty else to keep me occupied, but if I’ve got a visualization of all possible business activities, I can see what I’m neglecting, and spread myself out more evenly.